-There is a designated Maths and Writing display, incorporating photographs of learning and examples of children's achievements.
+There is a designated Maths and Exciting Writing Working Wall, incorporating photographs of learning, completed work and Next Step comments.
 Practitioners will keep a running record to ensure that every child's learning is displayed during an academic year.
-There is also a designated Theme board, celebrating learning and achievements weekly throughout the theme.
+There is also a designated Theme board, titled 'Our Learning Journey'.